ashutoshkr129/gym-plan-129/README.md

 ---

+## CI/CD

+GitHub Actions workflow is at `.github/workflows/deploy.yml`.

+It triggers on every push to `main` and deploys to GitHub Pages automatically using the official `actions/deploy-pages` action.
+No build step needed — pure static files are uploaded directly.

+To trigger a manual deploy go to **Actions** tab → **Deploy to GitHub Pages** → **Run workflow**.

 ## Updating the App

+When you make changes:

+1. Edit the relevant file
+2. Commit and push to main — GitHub Actions handles the rest
-When you make changes and push to GitHub, bump the cache version in `sw.js`:
+3. If you update any cached files bump the cache version in `sw.js` so users get the fresh version:

 ```js
 const CACHE_NAME   = 'gym-plan-129-v1.0.1'; // increment this